 Just northwest of the city of Calgary is a beautiful expanse of grassland.
 Nose Hill Park covers 11 kilometers of ground, with several hiking trails for the outdoor adventurer in us all.
 While the park is relatively flat (Calgary is technically in the Canadian prairies even though it is a more westerly city), there is still a massive abundance of wildlife and flora to observe.

 Look out for small rodents like voles, ground squirrels, gophers, porcupines, and hawks that prey on them from above.
-There are a lot of deer in the area as well, so you may make a few friends on your daytime hike!
+There is a lot of deer in the area as well, so you may make a few friends on your hike!

 There is also a miniature railway that runs seasonally through the park, in case you want to breeze through and see all the sights at once.

 Inglewood Bird Sanctuary & Nature Centre

 - Insider Tip: The sanctuary and park are open, but the Nature Centre will be closed until September 2020 for renovations.